nishihatapalmer/TreeTable/README.md

 ### Column

-The column which renders the tree defaults to the first column.
-This can be changed by calling `model.setTreeColumn(columnIndex)` to the model index of the tree column in which the tree should appear.
+The column which renders the tree is always the first column.

 ## Rendering